duarteocarmo/duarteocarmo.com/content/posts/10-devtuga.markdown

 ## 1.The idea

-I keep a lot of greate ideas for giant technology companies in my notes app.
+I keep a lot of great ideas for giant technology companies in my notes app.
 But this time, the goal was just to build something from scratch.

-I'm a big fan of [hackernews](https://news.ycombinator.com) and I also always felt that in Portugal, there are not many "commmunity focused" websites.
-Therefore, I decided to create a hackernews clone for portuguese hackers.
+I'm a big fan of [hackernews](https://news.ycombinator.com) and I also always felt that in Portugal, there are not many "community focused" websites.
+Therefore, I decided to create a hackernews clone for Portuguese hackers.

 <center>